From Minor Repairs To Major Replacement

 TPO Roofing

 TPO, which stands for Thermoplastic Polyolefin, is a type of single-ply roofing membrane that is newer in the industry and has become increasingly popular over the years.
+TPO currently holds 35-40% of the single-ply market share compared to EPDM’s 20-25%.
 It’s a synthetic material made from a mixture of polypropylene and ethylene-propylene rubber.

 TPO was developed by several major chemical companies as a new type of roofing membrane that could compete with PVC roofing systems.
 In just a short time, TPO roofs have made a strong statement.